 A bleed is the area of a print or product that gets trimmed off.
 The bleed area accounts for a small amount of movement during the finishing process.
 To print a "full bleed" image, it is necessary to print a slightly larger area than what is needed, and then trim the paper down to the appropriate size.

 When placing your images into a template, keep in mind you will need at least a 1/16" bleed area on all sides for print trimming.

 If you are ordering a mounted photo print or metal print, there can be up to 1/8” bleed from each side.

-It is required that you keep all essential elements such as text, faces, and any other important parts inside of this area to ensure they will not be cropped while cutting the final print.
+It is required that you keep all essential elements such as text, faces, and any other important parts from extending into the bleed zone to ensure they will not be cropped while cutting the final print.